gp1981/SEC_data_analysis/README.md

 We are developing a Quarto website as part of this project.
 You can access the book at the following link:

-[Unlocking Financial Insights: A Guide to SEC Data Analysis with R](#) - Link to your rendered book (will be replaced with the actual link)
+[Unlocking Financial Insights: A Guide to SEC Data Analysis with R](https://gp1981.github.io/SEC_data_analysis/) - Link to the page created

 ## Rendering the Quarto website Locally